 "By the way," He added, "I have just signed an Executive Order nationalizing your factories.
 I'm firing you as head of your business.
 I'll be operating the firm now for the benefit of all mankind.
-There's a whole bunch of Erics and Andrews out there and they can't come to you for jobs groveling like beggars."The whole "meaning" of the article can be summarized as "The writer thinks Obama is a socialist, or is being paid to write as if he thinks this, and he has written a "parable" like a mini-Animal Farm, about what socialism means in his view.
+There's a whole bunch of Erics and Andrews out there and they can't come to you for jobs groveling like beggars."The whole "meaning" of the article can be summarized as "The writer thinks, or is being paid to think that Obama is a socialist, and he has written a "parable" like a mini-Animal Farm, about what socialism means in his view.
 No evidence is furnished of Obama's "socialism", so my reaction would be even if it is effective, it can't be used to demonstrate the "mass production" of sophisticated falsehoods.

 The next thing, dated 8/14, was another "parable" about an Economics professor, who, being socialistically inclined, decided to "redistribute" test points and give all students the average grade of the whole class.
 Predictably, grades went from C to D to F. Again, ho hum.

 The next item was a link to some sort of scary documentary about Muslim population growth.
 Fair enough.
 My main response to Mom was that in Muslim, as in other countries, the more women are educated, the less likely a country is to have runaway population, and ironically in Iran, where strange to say, women are on the whole better educated than men, population growth is now comparable to that of a European country.